Slamy/fpga-composite-video/README.md

 This project aims to implement an encoder on FPGA basis to convert a digital YUV signal to PAL/NTSC or SECAM composite video.

+After having started using a Xilinx Spartan-3AN in 2012, I've decided to port this project to the [Tang Nano 9K](https://wiki.sipeed.com/hardware/en/tang/Tang-Nano-9K/Nano-9K.html) as it is quite affordable, small and also usable for experimentation on a breadboard so it can be build by everyone.

+## Motivation

+* Learning more about IIR filters
+* Setting again a foot into FPGA development
+* Learning more about alternatives to Xilinx and Altera
+* Finding a smaller and cheaper FPGA to build the smallest color Pong machine possible
+* Old video signals are quite interesting

 ## Features

 * PAL and NTSC